SouthernMethodistUniversity/intro/sections/how.md

 ## Group work & Project planning

-Ask for feedback.
-Individual expertise may vary.
-Ask for feedback.
-Appreciate expertise.
-Develop a shared language.
-Know enough to be fluent.
-Learning is an option.
-Collaboration is the key to moving forward.
-Solo projects are unicorns. (why everyone hates groups projects).
-Expectations define.
-Involvement vs investment
-Make your group adaptive.
-Meeting are also a tool.
-Structure helps productivity.
-Confirming mutual understanding.
-Consent culture.
-Documentation is important.
-Harnessing the learning power of Communities of Practice CoP has its own momentum.
-Learning occurs by interacting regularly.
-DH has one of these.
-(Discuss Rafia's DHRI Experience)

 #### Project Planning Models

 * [Project Charter](https://stewartvarner.com/2014/05/project-charter/)
 * [MOU](https://rc.library.uta.edu/uta-ir/handle/10106/25646)
 * PMP:[Project Management Office (PMO) @SMU](https://www.smu.edu/OIT/Governance)

 ***Reoccurring question to keep in mind: What are the affordances of choosing this path?
 What are the limitations?***